basaris/8-puzzle/README.md

 2. With the A-star method(A*)

 It counts the path the same way as before but it compares the manhattan distance from start to finish too.
 So the Total Cost is a little bit different because we add up the cost of the state and the heuristic cost which is the manhattan distance.

+&nbsp;

+### Run the java files

+1. Open cmd in the directory and run `javac *.java` as soon as you have java downloaded in your computer.

+2. When the `.class` files will be downloaded in the directory you can run the command `java MainClass` and it will run with the example that I've provided.